Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This is the entry point for the timer interrupt routine of the driver, it will be called 50 or 60 times per second depending on the VDP frequency selected.
 If the driver does not need to handle the timer interrupt, it should fill this entry with RETs.

-Note that this entry will only called if [the "Get initialization parameters" driver query](TODO: link) (for drivers in ROM) or [the "Initialize RAM driver" driver query](TODO: link) (for drivers in RAM) flags that the driver should be hooked to the timer interrupt.
+Note that this entry will only be called if _[4.5.3.
+Driver query 3: Get driver initialization parameters](#453-driver-query-3-get-driver-initialization-parameters)_ (for drivers in ROM) or _[4.5.6.
+Driver query 6: Initialize RAM driver](#456-driver-query-6-initialize-ram-driver)_ (for drivers in RAM) flags that the driver should be hooked to the timer interrupt.

 #### 4.4.2.
 OEMSTAT (4113h)

 This is the entry for the BASIC extended statements ("CALLs") handler.
 It works the same way as the standard handlers (see [MSX2 Technical Handbook, chapter 2, "Expansion of CMD command"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter2.md), and [MSX2 Technical Handbook, chapter 5, "Developing Cartridge Software"](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter5.md) for details), except that if the handled statements have parameters, the MSX BIOS routine CALBAS (needed to invoke the MSX BASIC interpreter helper routines) can't be used directly; instead, it must be invoked via [the CALLB0 routine](#423-callb0-403fh) in kernel page 0:

 ```
-TODO: example
+CALBAS: equ 0159h
+BK4_ADD: equ 0F1D0h
+CALLB0: equ 403Fh

+    ld ix,<address of the BASIC routine to execute>
+    ld hl,CALBAS
+    ld (BK4_ADD),hl
+    call CALLB0
 ```

-For drivers loaded in RAM the process is a bit more convoluted and [the CALLB0_IX_IY routine](TODO: link) must be used instead.
-See [the code for the example RAM driver](TODO: link) for a working example.
+For drivers loaded in RAM the process is a bit more convoluted and [the CALLB0_IX_IY routine](#427-callb0_ix_iy-404bh) must be used instead.
+See [the code for the example RAM driver](../source/drivers/ram-driver-example.asm) for a working example.

 If the driver does not handle BASIC extended statements, it must simply set the carry flag and return.

-#### 4.4.3 BASDEV (4116h)
+#### 4.4.3.
+BASDEV (4116h)

 This is the entry for the BASIC devices (`OPEN "xyz:"`) handler.
 If the BASIC interpreter helper routines are needed, the same restrictions explained for `OEMSTAT` apply here.